-Ch 153.
+Ch 153 ab.
 Advanced Inorganic Chemistry.
-9 units (2-0-7); second term.
+9 units (3-0-6); second, third terms.
 Prerequisites: Ch 112 and Ch 21 abc or concurrent registration.
-Topics in modern inorganic chemistry.
+Ch 153 a: Topics in modern inorganic chemistry.
 Electronic structure, spectroscopy, and photochemistry with emphasis on examples from the modern research literature.
-Instructor: Gray.
+Ch 153 b: Applications of physical methods toward the characterization of inorganic and bioinorganic species.
+A range of spectroscopic approaches will be covered.
+Instructors: Gray, Winkler (a); Peters (b).

 Ch 154 ab.
 Organometallic Chemistry.
 9 units (3-0-6); second, third terms.
 Prerequisite: Ch 112 or equivalent.
 A general discussion of the reaction mechanisms and the synthetic and catalytic uses of transition metal organometallic compounds.
 Second term: a survey of the elementary reactions and methods for investigating reaction mechanisms.
 Third term: contemporary topics in inorganic and organometallic synthesis, structure and bonding, and applications in catalysis.
-Instructor: Labinger.
+Instructors: Labinger, Bercaw.
+Part b not offered 2011-12.